Category: Author: David Hall

 In the webinar, Martin Krezalek addressed the use of widgets that many websites are using to address accessibility.
 While most of these widgets do address accessibility issues, they are usually not the most critical issues.
 He said, “So you know we often get the question as to whether overlays and widgets will protect us from lawsuits and the answer is probably not.”

 I decided to test a random selection of fourteen websites, half that had a widget and half that didn’t, to see how accessible they truly were.
 Interestingly, the websites without a widget scored higher on the average than those that had a widget.
 It seems to me that the use of a widget gives some website companies a false sense of security that causes them to ignore more critical accessibility issues.
 The widgets are generally helpful, but they have to be combined with a robust software solution and often some manual attention to some issues to make your website accessible.

 It’s Time to Act

 It’s clear from what is happening in the courts that this issue is not going to go away.
 Rather, as these enterprising law firms scour the internet looking for targets, it seems like it is only a matter of time before they find you.
 And given what we know now, complying is not that complicated or expensive.
 So we recommend that you address this.
 Contact us, and we can give you an estimate of the cost and then make you compliant.

 Let’s end with a bit of good news.
-There is a provision in the tax code that, if your practice has less than $1 million in gross revenues, you can claim a tax credit of half the cost of removing any accessibility barriers.
+There is a provision in the tax code that, if your practice has fewer than 30 employees, you can claim a tax credit of half the cost of removing any accessibility barriers.
 That could make the modest cost even more modest.